 2. Orphans and widows together

 It is best for children to have emotional and physical needs met by adults who love them.
-Where appropriate, the Kinship Church pastor and his wife share this job with local widows in the community.
+Where appropriate, the Kinship Project pastor and his wife share this job with local widows in the community.
 For the health of everyone, there is at least one caregiver for every 5 children.

 3. Healing and restoration